jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 Georgia now [leads the Southeast with 4.4 EV registrations per 1,000 registered automobiles](https://georgia.org/mobility-infrastructure)—the only southeastern state approaching the national average of 4.8.
 The state features [nearly 2,000 charging locations with over 3,400 individual outlets](https://qmerit.com/location/georgia/) to serve more than 30,000 electric vehicle drivers.

-### What I'd Love to See More Of

-As an EV driver who regularly travels throughout Georgia, I'm genuinely grateful for the increased investment in charging infrastructure that's happening alongside these manufacturing developments.
-The progress is real and meaningful.
-But I'd love to see even more strategic placement that serves the daily needs of Georgians choosing electric mobility.

-More Level 2 charging at the places where we already spend time—grocery stores, gyms, downtown districts, and workplaces.
-Better coordination between the private charging networks so that finding available charging becomes as simple as finding a gas station.
-Continued focus on underserved communities and rural areas that might otherwise be overlooked.

 ### Building Strong International Partnerships Through Education and Support

-Recent events at the Hyundai facility, including the [ICE raid that resulted in arrests of over 300 South Korean citizens](https://www.cbsnews.com/news/georgia-plant-hyundai-ev-expansion-ice-raid/), highlight the importance of creating a safe and welcoming environment for foreign investment while ensuring clear communication about regulatory requirements.
+In September of 2025 an [ICE raid was conducted at the new Hyundai Meta-Plant that resulted in arrests of over 300 South Korean citizens](https://www.cbsnews.com/news/georgia-plant-hyundai-ev-expansion-ice-raid/).
+This unfortunate event highlights the importance of creating a safe and welcoming environment for foreign investment while ensuring clear communication about regulatory requirements.

 As Georgians, we should be proud that South Korea chose our state for this massive $5.54 billion investment, representing one of the largest foreign direct investments in Georgia's history.
 This partnership brings advanced manufacturing expertise, creates thousands of jobs, and positions Georgia as a leader in clean energy technology.
 Protecting and nurturing these relationships is crucial for Georgia's economic future.

 While visa compliance is important, any regulatory issues could have been resolved through proper education and correction rather than enforcement actions that create uncertainty for international partners.
 Both government agencies and business communities need better frameworks for supporting international manufacturing partnerships.
 This includes providing clear guidance on visa requirements for specialized technical workers, offering proactive compliance assistance, and creating pathways for addressing any issues through collaborative problem-solving.

-The goal should be strengthening Georgia's reputation as a welcoming destination for clean energy investment.
+The goal should be strengthening Georgia's reputation as a welcoming destination for clean energy investment that bring needed training for new positions for Georgians.
 When international partners like Hyundai feel supported and confident operating in Georgia, it creates a positive environment that can attract additional clean energy investments to our state.

 ### Moving Forward Together

 The foundation is strong, and the momentum is building.
 With the right continued investment in thoughtful infrastructure placement, combined with supportive frameworks for international partnerships, Georgia could become a model for how manufacturing investment and strategic charging deployment work together to serve real communities while maintaining Georgia's reputation as a premier destination for clean energy investment.

 **What Georgia teaches us:** Manufacturing investments create jobs and economic momentum, but require parallel strategic infrastructure investment to convert that economic activity into actual EV adoption and community benefit.
-The combination of both creates the conditions where residents like me can live electric confidently while new manufacturing facilities produce the vehicles we'll drive.
+The combination of both creates the conditions where residents like me can live electric confidently while new manufacturing facilities produce the vehicles we'll love to drive.

 ---